ksindi/managers-playbook/README.md

     - "When you did X, I felt Y"

 ## Thinking strategically

+No matter what level you are in the organization, you should be thinking strategically.
+This means understanding the big picture and how your team's work fits into it.

 1. What would you do with one more person?
 1. How is your team moving the needle?
 Are you focusing on the right things?
 How do you know the features you're building will benefit the customer?